skateordiejskin/photo-viewer-api/README.md

      brew services start redis
      brew services start mariadb
     ```
+    Note: If Xcode is not installed, you will be prompted to install clang and command line tools.
+When the notification appears, click install
 2) Clone repo and cd into folder

+3) Install packages

      ` composer install`
 3) Create .env file from sample and update values for database and redis(if not installed using default settings)